tobiasdemaine/webxr-ios/README.md

 #  Modified WebXR IOS Viewer by Mozilla

-Modified viewer to ristrict to a domain removed url bar adjust timing
+Modified viewer to restrict to a domain removed url bar etc.